-- The minimum width and height of the app widget (android:minWidth and android:minHeight).
-These are approximate the app widget host (e.g., home screen) will tend to convert these values into "cells" based upon the overall layout of the UI where the app widgets will reside.
-However, they should be no smaller than the minimums cited here. - The frequency in which Android should request an update of the widget's contents (android:updatePeriodMillis).
-This is expressed in terms of milliseconds, so a value of 900000 is a 15-minute update cycle.
+• The minimum width and height of the app widget (android:minWidth and android:minHeight).
+These are approximate - the app widget host (e.g., home screen) will tend to convert these values into "cells" based upon the overall layout of the UI where the app widgets will reside.
+However, they should be no smaller than the minimums cited here.

-• An activity class that will be used to configure the widget when it is first added to the screen (android:configure).
+- The frequency in which Android should request an update of the widget's contents (android:updatePeriodMillis).
+This is expressed in terms of milliseconds, so a value of 3600000 is a 60-minute update cycle.
+Note that the minimum value for this attribute is 30 minutes values less than that will be ignored. - An activity class that will be used to configure the widget when it is first added to the screen (android:configure).
 This will be described in greater detail in a later section.